bpvgoncalves/RSQLCipher/README.md

 This package allows for the use of regular SQLite database files or encrypted ones.

+Currently, only the following differences exist between both drivers:

+- `dbConnect()` with `RSQLCipher()` driver accepts the parameter `key` when creating a new encrypted database or opening a connection to a existing one.

+- There are 3 RSQLCipher specific functions:

+  - `databaseKeyAdd()`, to create an encrypted copy of an existing plain database.

+  - `databaseKeyChange()`, to modify the key on an encrypted database.

+  - `databaseKeyRemove()`, to create a decrypted copy of an encrypted database.

 <!-- You can install the latest released version from CRAN with: -->
 <!-- ```R -->
 <!-- install.packages("RSQLCipher") -->